 A dual diagnosis occurs when you experience both a substance use disorder and a mental health condition at the same time.
-Approximately 45% of Americans have a dual diagnosis, prompting the need for dual diagnosis treatment in South Florida.
+Approximately 45% of Americans have a dual diagnosis, hence the need for dual diagnosis treatment centers in Florida.

-In the past, those struggling with both a substance use disorder and a mental health condition were often directed by their healthcare providers to get sober first prior to attempting to address any mental health issues.
-While at the time that was a valid request based on the research available, today it is much different.
+In the past, those struggling with both a substance use disorder and a mental health condition were often directed by their healthcare providers to get sober first before attempting to address any mental health issues.
+While at the time, that was a valid request based on the research available, today it is much different.
 Studies have shown just how connected substance use disorders and mental health conditions are, prompting healthcare providers to now address both conditions simultaneously.

 So, how do you know if you have a dual diagnosis?
 The key to identifying your dual diagnosis is education.
 The more educated you are, the more likely it is that you will be able to catch the red flags in yourself or in others and seek the appropriate care.

 The signs and symptoms of dual diagnosis depend on a number of factors.
 For instance, not all people with a dual diagnosis have the same type of substance use disorder or mental health condition.
 However, though these disorders present themselves differently, there are many signs and symptoms that are common amongst those with a dual diagnosis.
 They include the following:

 The good news is that dual diagnosis is treatable.
 At our dual diagnosis treatment center in South Florida, we are experts at identifying and treating dual diagnoses.
 With the right care and approach, you can learn how to stay in control of your symptoms, rather than allowing your symptoms to control you.
 However, left untreated, dual diagnosis isn’t only dangerous, but potentially fatal.
 Some of the risks associated with not receiving proper treatment include: